aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-eksctl/_index.md

 ---
-title: "Getting Started with Karpenter on AWS"
+title: "Getting Started with Karpenter on AWS with eksctl"
-linkTitle: "Getting Started"
+linkTitle: "Getting Started with eksctl"
 weight: 10
 ---